technozhantomz/LocalCoin-ui/app/help/en/accounts/permissions.md

 ## Authorities

-In LocalCoin an *authority* consists of one or many entities that authorize an action, such as transfers or trades.
+On BitShares Blockchain an *authority* consists of one or many entities that authorize an action, such as transfers or trades.

 An authority consists of one or several pairs of an account name with a